3 Things to Do 1 Week Before Starting Med School

 - Figure out where self-care resources are located on-campus and within your local area

-- Review your notes from orientation or come up with questions you want to ask when you do attend orientation
+- Review your notes from orientation or come up with questions you want to ask when you do attend an orientation

 Let’s discuss these tasks in detail: